tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **CN DPC Tour 3** - 4th
 * **PGL Arlington Major** - 2nd 🥈

 Due to heavy COVID restrictions, Chinese Dota was locked away for most of this season.
-Even getting back to China after TI10 in Romania was a massive project for a lot of teams, which led to their first tour being delayed.
-So CN Doto remained in its own little bubble for most of the year.
+Even getting back to China after TI10 in Romania was a massive project for a lot of teams, which led to their first tour being delayed, so CN Doto remained in its own little bubble for most of the year.

-LGD only narrowly qualified to the Arlington Major after scraping through their Tour 3 tiebreaker, but came in to their second international LAN of the year with an axe to grind. *Second* LAN, because they had shown up to the non-DPC Riyadh Masters LAN a few weeks prior to Arlington and took the trophy after defeating Team Spirit.
+LGD only narrowly qualified to the Arlington Major after scraping through their Tour 3 tiebreaker, but came in to their second international LAN of the year with an axe to grind. *Second* LAN, because they had shown up to the non-DPC Riyadh Masters LAN a few weeks prior to Arlington and took that trophy after defeating Team Spirit.

 Guess who beat them in Arlington?